 This might be a tough sell to your teammates as they might get impatient.
 With persistence, you can make them understand and try all positions.
 This will let you know the positions you are not good at and you will appreciate your teammates for playing that position.

 There are chances you might be having players in your team who are not playing the above positions and it is okay if that is the case.
 They might not have all the attributes to play the positions listed above.
-They might suit the free flow style football better where there is not really any formation.
-They just play the game according to the situations in the game.
+This might suit the free flow style football better where there is not really any formation.
+Just playing the game according to the situations in the game.